Definition of LIFO Reserve

 - The process involved in calculation is lengthy and time-consuming.

-- It is difficult to calculate the value as per the LIFO method as lots of effort and concentration are required.
+- Calculating the value per the LIFO method is difficult as lots of effort and concentration are required.
 There are also chances of errors due to manual intervention as the value as per LIFO cannot be calculated by the system properly.

 Conclusion

-The business organization uses different methods for the valuation of inventory but for presentation purpose.
+The business organization uses different methods for evaluating inventory but for presentation purposes.
 It wants to adopt the method that gives the tax benefit.
-This LIFO method proves to be beneficial in giving the tax benefit.
-Hence, the organization may use FIFO or weighted average accounting and LIFO methods for the presentation purpose.
-It is nothing but the difference between valuation as per the organisation’s regular methods and valuation as per the LIFO method.
-Generally, the LIFO reserve has the credit balance as the price of goods increasing continuously due to inflation and various other reasons, and due to valuation as per LIFO the last purchased, i.e., the high-priced stock is sold and hence the valuation of inventory reduced which led to lower profits and taxation.
-It is used to set off the operating losses, the difference due to valuation of inventory, etc., but the process involved in the calculation of LIFO Reserve is very lengthy and time-consuming.
+This LIFO method proves to be beneficial in giving tax benefits.
+Hence, the organization may use FIFO or weighted average accounting and LIFO methods for presentation.
+It is nothing but the difference between valuation per the organization’s regular methods and valuation per the LIFO method.
+Generally, the LIFO reserve has the credit balance as the price of goods increases continuously due to inflation and various other reasons, and due to valuation as per LIFO, the last purchased, i.e., the high-priced stock is sold, and hence the valuation of inventory reduced which led to lower profits and taxation.
+It is used to offset the operating losses, the difference due to inventory valuation, etc. Still, the process involved in calculating LIFO Reserve is very lengthy and time-consuming.

 Recommended Articles